PostHog/posthog.com/contents/blog/clickhouse-vs-postgres.md

 It’s like comparing a MacBook (Postgres) with a music synthesizer (ClickHouse) — you can make decent music on your Macbook, but you explicitly can’t run Microsoft Excel on a synthesizer.

-Likewise, it should be no surprise that most of this article will focus on the former scenario (hacking Postgres to operate like ClickHouse).
+Likewise, it should be no surprise that most of this section will focus on the former scenario (hacking Postgres to operate like ClickHouse).
 The converse is simply ridiculous.

 ### Simple Cases